 Learn about the tests:

-The new SAT is 2 hours and 14 minutes – split between a Reading and Writing section and a Math section.
+The digital SAT is 2 hours and 14 minutes – split between a Reading and Writing section and a Math section.
 Each section is scored on a 200 to 800 scale and contains two stage-adaptive modules.
 Your performance on the first module will dictate the difficulty of the second module.
 The total score ranges from 400 to 1600.
 Unlike the previous 3-hour paper-and-pencil SAT, students can take the test on their own laptop, tablet, or school-issued device at a testing center.
 The test is administered through the College Board’s Bluebook app.

 The ACT is 2 hours and 55 minutes and consists of four sections: English, Math, Reading, and Science.
 Each section is scored from 1-36 and a student’s Composite score is the average of all four.
 The test is administered on paper and includes a bubble sheet for answers.